The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-A faulty sensor, or a faulty calibration can cause your system to cycle on and off constantly.
-This is referred to as short cycling.
-This can have a negative impact on your comfort and result in unnecessary wear and tears on the compressor.
-These issues can be resolved by simply replacing the thermostat’s batteries or resetting the breakers.
+A defective sensor or a flawed calibration could cause your system to cycle on and off constantly.
+This is called short cycling.
+This can have a negative impact on your comfort and cause excessive wear and tear on the compressor.
+Fortunately the majority of these issues can be resolved with the simple act of replacing the batteries in your thermostat or resetting its breakers.

-Check your thermostat for indications of wear and tear.
-Look for evidence of dust or dirt, and make sure the thermostat isn’t exposed to sunlight.
-Examine the fan blades for signs of rust and damage.
-These simple checks can prevent costly repairs in the future and ensure that your equipment operates as smoothly as it can.
+It’s also crucial to examine your thermostat for signs of wear or damage.
+Find evidence of dust or dirt and ensure that the thermostat isn’t too exposed to sunlight.
+Examine the fan blades to find signs of rust and damage.
+These simple checks can help avoid expensive repairs in the future, and will ensure that your equipment is operating as efficiently as it is possible.

-The simple maintenance of hvac systems on your commercial property is a great way to reduce energy consumption, ensure comfort and prolong the lifespan of your cooling and heating equipment.
-You can ensure that your building stays at all times comfortable by identifying problems with your thermostat, setting your breaker, and then replacing your batteries.
-Just remember that in case you experience any other issues, or are unsure about what’s wrong with your system you should always consult an expert.
+Conducting basic HVAC maintenance on your commercial property is an excellent way to cut down on energy costs, maintain comfort and extend the life of your cooling and heating equipment.
+You can ensure that your building stays at all times comfortable by identifying problems with your thermostat, then resetting your breaker, and then replacing your batteries.
+Make sure to contact an expert if you’re experiencing any other issues or are unsure of what’s going on with your system.